IWLTechnology/ytplayer/README.md

 Play your YouTube playlist automatically with no interruptions.
 Simlpy input your YouTube video IDs and click go.

 ## Requirements
-Your browser must be focused on the tab for autoplay to work, even if the browser is not active (e.g. it is minimised).
+Your browser must think that the tab is focused for autoplay to work.

 ## Version
 Please see version.txt